zzzimtzoe/Portfolio/README.md

 # Portfolio

-## Project: Bayesian Analysis of Educational Returns to Income in Germany
+## Project: Bayesian vs Frequentist Approach: A Comparative Study of Educational Returns to Income in Germany

 The importance of education goes well beyond the classroom and substantially influences many aspects of our lives.
 In this project I focus on the effect of education on income in Germany.
 This relationship is not only important for understanding an individual’s economic success but also reflects broader social dynamics such as access to